-© Copyright 2015 HP Development Company, L.P.
+© Copyright 2016 HP Development Company, L.P.

-Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
-Intel, Celeron, Centrino, Pentium, are trademarks of Intel Corporation in the U.S. and other countries.
-Microsoft and Windows are trademarks of the Microsoft group of companies.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel, Celeron, Centrino, Pentium, and Thunderbolt are trademarks of Intel Corporation in the U.S. and other countries.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.